Kaliumhexacyanoferrat/GenHTTP.Website/Project/Pages/Documentation/Content/Handlers.md

 Handlers are responsible for analyzing HTTP requests and to serve responses to the connected client.
 All features available in the SDK are either provided by handlers or [concerns](./concerns).

-If you would like to add an additional feature to the SDK or your own web application, you may implement a custom handler instance.
+If you would like to add an additional feature that cannot be achieved using the existing functionality to the SDK or your own web application, you may implement a custom handler instance.
 The following example will generate a simple text response:

 ```csharp